pretix/pretix/doc/development/api/auth.rst

 There are a few rules you need to follow:

 * You **MUST** have some kind of identifier for a user that is globally unique and **SHOULD** never change, even if the user's name or email address changes.
 This could e.g. be the ID of the user in an external database.
+The identifier must not be longer than 190 characters.
+If you worry your backend might generated longer identifiers, consider using a hash function to trim them to a constant length.

 * You **SHOULD** not allow users created by other authentication backends to log in through your code, and you **MUST** only create, modify or return users with ``auth_backend`` set to your backend.